 By the end of the 14th century, Constantinople remained safe although the Ottomans had already annexed most of the Byzantine territories near it.
-Consequently, a large allied force comprising of French, German, Bulgarian, Hungarian, Croatian and Burgundian troops laid siege to Nicopolis, hoping to wrest it from the Ottomans.
+Consequently, a large allied force comprising French, German, Bulgarian, Hungarian, Croatian, and Burgundian troops laid siege to Nicopolis, hoping to wrest it from the Ottomans.

 Upon the sighting of the Ottoman army, the Hungarian King Sigismund proposed a plan through which to engage the Ottomans.
 The allied forces, especially the French, refused to follow the plan.

 The first charge of the battle was led by the French knights who refused to follow Sigismund’s advice and charged uphill against the Ottoman frontlines.
 Although sustaining significant damage, the knights were able to overrun frontlines and overwhelm the Ottoman infantry.

 Having reached the top of the hill in their charge, they were then confronted by the Ottoman reserve Sipahi under Bayezid himself.
 The Sipahi then routed the French knights and marched downhill to overwhelm the rest of the allied force.

 In the ensuing fighting, the Hungarians and Germans stationed at the bottom of the hill fought fiercely, sustained heavy casualties, and eventually lost the battle.
 Many leading French knights were killed, Sigismund fled and a number of leading allied leaders were taken, prisoners.

 After the battle, thousands of imprisoned captives of the allied forces were massacred at the orders of Sultan Bayezid.
 This came about as the news of the massacre of prisoners at Rahovo carried out by the allied army reached him.